ahikiko/on-the-role-of-slow-rhythm-in-coherence-modulation/what I did.md

 ## derive the mean field equations
 ## some bifurcation analysis
 ## details of torus state
+## external slow forcing on the system
-## external slow forcing on the torus state
+- external slow forcing on the torus state
 ## functionality of external slow forcing